 Of course you could always make homemade blueberry muffin mix and try that but I’m all about quick so using a quick bread is perfect for what I was looking for here.

 - Let me know if you use another mix and you’d recommend it…we’ll give that a whirl too!

 Another of our easy brunch menu ideas you can make for the holidays or when people come over.

 Crockpot Express blueberry muffins instructions or Ninja Foodi blueberry muffins

 - Follow instructions below

-- Press manual pressure button, then 10 minutes
+- Press the manual pressure button, then 10 minutes

 - If you don’t have manual pressure button, press pressure adjust then toggle to high and set for 10 minutes

 - On the Foodi use pressure cook function and lid that isn’t attached.

 Let’s share a few other Pressure Cooker breakfast recipes: